Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 Hence once again one can use Proposition \ref{3intercoef} to get an asymptotic expansion. \end{rem}

-The following lemma allows us to define the coefficients of the topological expansion by induction.
+The following lemma is the first step of the proof of Theorem \ref{3TTheo} and allows us to define the coefficients of the topological expansion by induction.
 It is basically a reformulation of Lemma \ref{3imp2} with the notations of Definitions \ref{3biz} and \ref{3biz2}.
 Although the notations in this formula are a bit heavy, they are necessary in order to get a better upper bound on the remainder term.
-It is the first step of the proof of Theorem \ref{3TTheo}.

 \begin{lemma} Let $(v_t)_{t\geq 0},(u^1_t)_{t\geq 0},\dots,(u^{c_{n}}_t)_{t\geq 0}$ be families of $d$ free unitary Brownian motions, free between each other and free from $u$.
-Then with $T_n = \{t_1,\dots,t_{2n}\}$ a sequence of non-negative number, $\{\widetilde{t}_1,\dots,\widetilde{t}_{2n}\}$ the same set but ordered by increasing order, and $I = \{I_1,\dots,I_{2n}\}\in J_n$, with $t_0=0$ and $T\geq \widetilde{t}_{2n}$, we set
+Then with $T_n = \{t_1,\dots,t_{2n}\}$ a sequence of non-negative number, $\{\widetilde{t}_1,\dots,\widetilde{t}_{2n}\}$ the same set but ordered by increasing order, and $I = \{I_1,\dots,I_{2n}\}\in J_n$, with $t_0=0$ and $t^*\geq \widetilde{t}_{2n}$, we set